openfga/openfga.dev/blog/fine-grained-news-2024-07.md

 **Performance Improvements**

-- We've improved our Check latency up to 20X in some scenarios in 1.5.7 and 1.5.6.
+- We've improved our Check latency up to 20X in some scenarios in OpenFGA [v1.5.7]((https://github.com/openfga/openfga/releases/tag/v1.5.7) and [v1.5.6]((https://github.com/openfga/openfga/releases/tag/v1.5.6).

 If you have any feedback, or want to try a feature early, or are interested to learn more, please reach out!